 If a man is honest about his situation, and is already en route to tackling his credit issues, why shouldn’t you give him a chance?
-After all, you won’t be under any personal risk until you join bank accounts, rent/buy a place together, or fall into (hopeful) matrimonial bliss.
+After all, you won’t be under any personal risk until you join bank accounts, rent/buy a place together, make your first joint purchase or fall into (hopeful) matrimonial bliss.

 Bad Credit Cons